 Hi, I’m Gabi!

 My primary research is in the MIT McGee Lab, which focuses on ancient climate records.
 I study past rainfall changes in Mexico using stalagmites.
-Before grad school, I earned my BA in Earth and Oceanographic Science at Bowdoin College.
-Follow me on Twitter and Instagram to see what I’ve been up to in lab lately.
+I defended my PhD in early August, 2020, and will be transitioning to a part-time postdoc position in the same lab.

 I am passionate about science communication in all formats.
-I mostly focus on freelance writing and editing, but I’m also getting started with videos.
+I mostly focus on freelance writing and editing, from short news pieces to op-eds.
 I also have some info available about my major outreach projects, including a book I am co-editing!
 Let’s collaborate on a science communication project – feel free to get in touch with me!

 Workshops and Speaking

-My academic CV is available here, and my scicomm CV is available here (both updated Winter 2019).
+My full academic CV is available here (updated Summer 2020), and my resume is available here.
 You can see what upcoming events I will be speaking at or attending, or check out links to my published writing.
 I am available to give talks or facilitate workshops on social media, communicating about climate, or addressing issues of accessibility in STEM for people with disabilities.